Indiana Based Attorneys Class Action Successes & Verdicts

 - Dominijanni v.
 Omni Capital Group, Ltd. et al.,S. District Court, Southern District of Florida.

 Co-lead counsel in securities fraud class action.
 Nationwide settlement on behalf of investors.

 Consumer Protection Cases

 - Raab v.
-R. Scott Waddell, in his official capacity as Commissioner of The Indiana Bureau of Motor Vehicles et al., Marion County Indiana, Superior Court.
+R. Scott Waddell, in his official capacity as Commissioner of The Indiana Bureau of Motor Vehicles et al., and Raab v.
+Kent W. Abernathy, in his official capacity as Commissioner of The Indiana Bureau of Motor Vehicles et al., Marion County Indiana, Superior Court,

-Action on behalf of Indiana drivers who had been systematically overcharged by the Indiana Bureau of Motor Vehicles for driver’s licenses.
-Achieved a $30 million recovery providing either credits or refund checks to over 4 million drivers in amounts that equaled the agreed overcharge amounts.
+Actions on behalf of Indiana drivers who had been systematically overcharged by the Indiana Bureau of Motor Vehicles for driver’s licenses, registrations, and other fees.
+Achieved a combined total $90 million recovery providing either credits or refund checks to over 4 million drivers in amounts that equaled the agreed overcharge amounts.